vosmann/stups-cassandra/README.md

 If you're using Scalyr, one of the supported log shipping providers from Taupage, you can specify your Scalyr API key and it will be used to ship your node logs.
-For this you specify the value of the ``ScalyrKey`` parameter. if you leave it blank logs will be kept locally and you'll have to SSH into the nodes to check them.
+For this you specify the value of the ``ScalyrKey`` parameter.
+If you leave this parameter blank, logs will be kept locally and you'll have to SSH into the nodes to check them.

 ### ApplicationId